zatchet/zatchet/README.md

 ### Hi, I'm Zach.

 Check out some of my projects below.
-Others exist too, but are private for academic policy reasons and can be made public upon request.